 Gain an in-depth understanding of key concepts and alternative frameworks for performance-based building in fire codes.
 Further your knowledge through the assessment of performance-based building design and application of fire codes that this course provides.

-Develop your professional skills and approach to performance-based codes, and an appreciation of legal, statutory and design integrity requirements, as well as the need for design compliance.
+Develop your professional skills and approach to performance-based codes including an appreciation of legal, statutory and design integrity requirements, as well as the need for design compliance.

-Units of the course will be delivered in burst mode as follows:
+During 2018 the course units will be delivered in burst mode as follows:

 - Unconditional Building Surveyor (additional requirement may be needed)